RobThree/TwoFactorAuth/docs/getting-started.md

 $tfa = new TwoFactorAuth(new BaconQrCodeProvider());
 // using Endroid
 $tfa = new TwoFactorAuth(new EndroidQrCodeProvider());
-// using a custom object
+// using a custom object implementing IQRCodeProvider interface
 $tfa = new TwoFactorAuth(new MyQrCodeProvider());
 // using named argument and a variable
 $tfa = new TwoFactorAuth(qrcodeprovider: $qrGenerator);